 Is a carbon filter useful?

-- Effective decrease of taste, odor, and chlorine
+- Effectively reduces taste, odor, and chlorine

-- a large surface area
+- Offers a large surface area

-- Other filtering systems or softeners are protected.
+- Protects other filtering systems or softeners

-What is inside a carbon filter?
+What’s inside a carbon filter?

 - Wood-based media